Easy Steps To Building an Emergency Fund on a Tight Budget

 This payment to yourself is as much a part of your budget as your electric bill.
 Treat it that way.

-3. …and use automatic deposit to transfer that monthly savings into a special emergency fund account.
+3. Use automatic deposit to transfer that monthly savings into a dedicated emergency fund account.

 Not sure you can pay yourself first on your tight budget?
 Find out how to make “pay yourself first” work for you.

-And consider keeping your savings in a special account dedicated to your emergency fund.
+And consider keeping your savings in an account dedicated to your emergency fund.
 Co-mingled funds in one account often get spent on non-emergencies.

-4. Have a clear understanding of what constitutes a financial emergency.
+4. Get a clear understanding of what constitutes a financial emergency.

 One reason some people aren’t successful in building up an emergency fund is that they “borrow” from it every time they are short on cash.

 One simple rule for protecting your emergency fund is to never use your emergency funds for “wants.”
-And if you’re going to use your funds for a “need,” try to only use it for immediate needs.
-(See The Difference Between Wants and Needs.)
+(See Need To Trim a Tight Budget?
+Get Honest About Wants Vs. Needs.)
+And if you’re going to use your funds for a “need,” try only to use it for immediate needs.

 For instance, if your only transportation to work is your own vehicle, a car repair would be considered an emergency expense if it means keeping your job.
 However, if you can catch a ride with a co-worker or ride the city bus to work for a few pay cycles, you might consider putting the car repair on hold for a few paychecks until you have most or all of the cash for the repair.